Date(s) - 06/17/2021

 The family home often is usually just that – a home that served a husband and wife when they were raising children.
 As couples grow older and children leave home, the large family home may no longer be needed.
 However, the conflict often exists around sentiment, a house that is owned free and clear, and a lack of economic security to continue to maintain the home.
 The issues associated with downsizing, finding a smaller home with less maintenance and costs will be discussed.

-To register to the seminary go to this link:
+To review to the seminary go to this link:

 Eileen Doherty, MS